Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

 Longer answer; Don’t make your blog post longer than it should be.

-I mean, do not use too many phrases in a blog post because you want to reach a certain number of words.
+I mean, do not use too many words and long sentences in a blog post because you want to reach a certain number of words.

-Instead of writing short or long blog posts, do the following:
+Instead of writing either short or long blog posts alone, write both.

 Some blog topics need simple and straight forward content while some need a more detailed blog post